Nothing slips past

 What does it cost after the trial?

-$29/month for the Pro plan — every connector, unlimited notifications.
+$29/month for the Pro plan — all standard connectors and unlimited notifications.
 The 14-day trial needs no card, so the decision is yours to make after it's earned.

 What happens to my data if I cancel?